 Auto Rental Collision Damage Waiver

-To activate the coverage on your card, simply reserve and pay for your rental car with the Chase Sapphire Preferred, then decline the rental car agency’s collision damage waiver coverage.
+To activate the coverage on your card, simply reserve and pay for your rental car with the Chase Sapphire Preferred card, then decline the rental car agency’s collision damage waiver coverage.

 The cardholder and any additional drivers you list on the rental agreement are covered.